moj-analytical-services/rpackage_training/README.md

 These benefits together improve the reliability, reusability and sharability of code, and give you the confidence to update it without the fear of unknowingly breaking something.

-PLACEHOLDER - something about what the package built in this training will do.

 This training is designed with exercises to enable you to develop a package.
+Your example package will include function to fetch data from s3 and build a simple tabulation like those found in many publicaiton tables and MI-packs etc.

 ### 2. Package Scope and Naming